michuW93/kafka_tutorial/README.md

 Producers are writing into topics.

 Producers can choose to receive acknowledgemet of data writes:
+- acks=0: producer wont wait for acknowledgement (possible data loss)
+- acks=1 (default): Producer will wait for leader acknowledgement (limited data loss)
+- Producers are writing into topics.

+Producers can choose to receive acknowledgemet of data writes: acks=0: producer wont wait for acknowledgement (possible data loss)

+Acks=1 (default): Producer will wait for leader acknowledgement (limited data loss)

+Acks = all: leader and all replicas acknowledgement (no data loss)

+Message keys:
+Producers can choose to send a key with message (ket can be anything string, number etc.)

+If key = null then data is sent round robin

--acks=0: producer wont wait for acknowledgement (possible data loss) -acks=1 (default): Producer will wait for leader acknowledgement (limited data loss) -acks = all: leader and all replicas acknowledgement (no data loss)
+If key is sent then all messages for that key will always go to the same partitionacks = all: leader and all replicas acknowledgement (no data loss)

 Message keys: